raviten/documentation/_build/html/_sources/before-you-start.txt

    You need to give it to us for us to be able to send notifications on behalf of your app.

 #.
-Get credentials for web app.
+Get credentials for your web app.
    Contact us to get username and password.